lindgr3n/heroes-of-vue/docs/tutorial/README.md

 Now when we type in our textbox the `hero.name` will automatically update thanks to the v-model!

-To know what the "magic" is behind `v-model` we can do the following
+To know the "magic" behind `v-model` we can do the following

 ```html
 <input